Tax Return and Declaration Duties for Employers

 How do I determine how much the income tax and unemployment and welfare premiums will be?

-§39b EStG requires that the employee submits to his employer his tax identification number at employment or at the begin of a calendar year.
+§39b EStG requires that the employee submits his tax identification number to his employer at employment or at the beginning of a calendar year.
 As long as the employee does not submit his tax details to the employer, the employer is obliged to treat the employee as if he belonged into tax class VI – the highest tax class (§39c EStG).
 The employer will have to adopt the wage tax deductions in the next possible month after having received the tax card.

 What formalities do I have to obey?